javimartd/The-Guardian/README.md

 ```

 #### Dependency Injection
-It's a design pattern in which objects are supplied to a class instead of the class itself creating those objects.

 ```kotlin
 open class NewsViewModel @Inject constructor(private val getNewsUseCase: GetNewsUseCase): ViewModel() {
 ```

 #### Adapter
-This pattern lets two incompatible classes work together by converting the interface of a class into another interface the client expects.

 ```kotlin
 class Adapter(private val typeFactory: TypeFactory): RecyclerView.Adapter<BaseViewHolder<Visitable>>() {
     //...